fab2s/OpinHelpers/docs/filelock.md

 ## Open Factory

-FileLock comes with an handy factory to ease exclusive file opening:
+FileLock comes with an handy factory to ease exclusively and self locked file opening:

 ```php
     /**